Baqend/guide/src/index.md

                .descending('active')
                .offset(5)// skip the first 5 items
-               .limit(10)// only return the first 10 items .stream();
+               .limit(10)// only return the first 10 items .eventStream();
 ```

-With respect to efficiency, the same rules apply to streaming and non-streaming queries: Sorting huge results is expensive and sorting queries should therefore be avoided when filter queries would do as well.
+With respect to efficiency, the same rules apply to event stream and regular (i.e. non-streaming) queries: Enforcing order on huge results is expensive and sorting queries should therefore be avoided when filter queries would do as well.

-<div class="note"><strong>Note:</strong> Currently, streaming sorting queries are <em>always executed as anonymous queries</em>, i.e. they will only give you data that is publicly visible.
-To retrieve data protected by object ACLs, you have to either forgo streaming (use a plain sorting query) or ordering (use a streaming query without <code>limit</code>, <code>offset</code>, <code>ascending</code> and <code>descending</code>).
+<div class="note"><strong>Note:</strong> Currently, event stream sorting queries are <em>always executed as anonymous queries</em>, i.e. they will only give you data that is publicly visible.
+To retrieve data protected by object ACLs, you have to either forgo real-time (use a plain sorting query) or ordering (use a real-time query without <code>limit</code>, <code>offset</code>, <code>ascending</code> and <code>descending</code>).
 </div>

-## Example: Subscription and Events
+### Example: Subscription and Events

-For an example of how a streaming query behaves, consider the following example where two users are working concurrently on the same database. <span class="user1">User 1</span> subscribes to a streaming sorting query and listens for the result and updates, whereas <span class="user2">User 2</span> is working on the data.
+For an example of how an event stream query behaves, consider the following example where two users are working concurrently on the same database. <span class="user1">User 1</span> subscribes to an event stream sorting query and listens for the result and updates, whereas <span class="user2">User 2</span> is working on the data.

 **Timestamp 0:** <span class="user1">User 1</span> and <span class="user2">User 2</span> are connected to the same database.